thatmartinlau/FoodSaver/README.md

 <h3>6.
 Settings and profile</h3>
 <p>The settings page and profile pages are popups that open when a button is clicked on any of the Market, Recipes or Fridge pages.
 Their function is to allow the user to change their personal information, and then save this information to that it can be updated on the server.</p>

 <h2>III.
-Connecting the server to the app</h2>
+Backend code</h2>
+<p>Should you wish to pay interest to the backend code connecting the server and the app interface, you may open the project file on a new Qt window at the following directory: <code>/test3/CMakeLists.txt</code></p>
+<p>This project contains the code defining the important classes and functions used by both the server side and app side.</p>

 <h2>IV.
 Photo recognition and Telegram bot</h2>
-Please check server/CNN/README.txt and telegram-bot/telegram-bot/README.md for instructions.
+Please check <code>server/CNN/README.txt and telegram-bot/telegram-bot/README.md</code> for instructions.